kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Are there public mailing list where one can ask questions about Kamailio?

-:page_with_curl: Yes, there are few of them, each addressing a particular category of topics, see the list at:
+📃 Yes, there are few of them, each addressing a particular category of topics, see the list at:

 -   <http://www.kamailio.org/w/mailing-lists/>

 ### What are the rules for posting questions about Kamailio?

-:page_with_curl: You must subscribe to be able to post questions.
+📃 You must subscribe to be able to post questions.
 Subscription is free, instructions are presented at the link related to each mailing list.